2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 • Pelican

 At 7 pm, we arrived back at the camp and had dinner around the campfire.
-The guides told us a couple of stories, and we all talked some more.
+The guides told us a few stories, and we talked some more.
 For me, it was bedtime at around 9 pm.

-At night I woke up from movement behind the tents.
-Apparently, a hyena was brave enough to come close and bite one of our water containers.
+At night, I woke up from movement behind the tents.
+A hyena was brave enough to come close and bite one of our water containers.
 Too bad for him; he failed.

 Day 9: The animal everyone was hoping for…

-On the way out, we saw another huge amount of animals, like the trip’s first lions.
+On the way out, we saw many animals, like the trip’s first lions.
 Just lying there under a bush.
 The lazy guys!

 A complete list of animals we saw before noon: